 Every month we have phone conferences with the national team to touch base with them and discuss the pounds recovered and what we are doing to further establish FRN at our school.
 Lycoming College is a top school fighting food waste and hunger, and because of this we were asked to attend the Food Waste and Hunger Summit in Atlanta, Georgia in April 2015.
 Because our school has made such progress with our partner agency and this program, the national members have offered to pay for three students at Lycoming to go to this conference.
 This opportunity is a huge success for our school and all the hard work from faculty, students and staff has made this possible.
 In addition, we were asked to host a panel session at this summit to discuss our successes with FRN at Lycoming to other schools who want to get chapters started.
 We will hold sessions to talk about our experiences with networking and actions taken to bring further success to our school and community and give insight to better establish FRN at other scools.

 Food Recovery Network at Lycoming College was started to reduce the amount of food going into our landfills, and to help people in need in our community and we have achieved that.
 Since January 2014, Lycoming College has reduced what goes into our landfill, we have fed hundreds of people within our community and most importantly we have built a strong relationship with the students on our campus and the members of our community.
 This program has broadened student’s horizons and shown them different, more sustainable ways to help our community and to decrease the size of our landfills.

-For contact information and to like our facebook page, follow these links!
+For contact information and to like our social media pages, follow these links!